nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The role of the referenced practitioner.
+The role of the referenced practitioner, if known.
+Where the role is unknown this **MUST** be absent.

 The code <code>EP</code> (Entering Provider) **MUST** be used to designate the practitioner as having recorded the vaccination.